biostatShao/HVAC/README.md

 - **Column 15**: Polygenic risk score using the BMA algorithm

 ## Acknowledgments
-We refer to the preprocessor of GWAS data in LDpred.funct software developed by Carla Márquez-Luna for this software.
+Special thanks to Shadi[https://github.com/shz9/viprs] for providing the foundational code for this software.

-## Citations
-Zhonghe Shao, Wangxia Tang, Hongji Wu, Yifan Kong, Xingjie Hao* (2024). lncorporating multiple functional annotations to improve polygenic risk prediction accuracy, Cell Genomics (2025), [https://doi.org/10.1016/i.xgen.2025.100850](https://doi.org/10.1016/j.xgen.2025.100850)

 ## Contact
 We are very grateful to any questions, comments, or bugs reports; and please contact [Zhonghe Shao](https://github.com/biostatShao) via zhonghe@hust.edu.cn.